usgs/pestpp/documentation/pestpp_users_manual.md

 **FRACPHIM**
 The FRACPHIM variable allows you to set PHIMLIM very low (possibly lower than is achievable), but still retain the benefits of regularization.

-If FRACPHIM is provided with a value of zero or less (or if this variable is omitted from the PEST control file), then it has no effect on the inversion process.
-However, if FRACPHIM is provided with a value of between 0.0 and 1.0 (values of 1.0 or greater are illegal), then PESTPP-GLM calculates a new value for PHIMLIM at the beginning of each iteration of the inversion process.
+If FRACPHIM is provided with a value of between 0.0 and 1.0 (values of 1.0 or greater are illegal), then PESTPP-GLM calculates a new value for PHIMLIM at the beginning of each iteration of the inversion process.
 This value is calculated as the current value of the measurement objective function times FRACPHIM, or the user-supplied value of PHIMLIM, whichever is higher.
 Thus, PESTPP-GLM always “aims for” a measurement objective function that is lower than the current one.
 However, it does not pursue a target that is so low as to require the complete abandonment of regularization.

+If FRACPHIM is provided with a value of zero or less, it has no effect on the inversion process and PHIMLIM alone sets the target.
+This is rarely what you want.
+With FRACPHIM at zero and a PHIMLIM that is lower than the model can achieve, the target is out of reach from the first iteration, so the weight-factor search spends its whole budget travelling down and pins at WFMIN without a single iteration meeting the target.

+The default value of FRACPHIM is 0.2, which is the middle of the 0.1 to 0.3 range that PEST recommends; the PEST ADDREG1 utility writes 0.1.
+Before version 5.2.29 the default was 1.0, which is the conservative end of the range - it asks only that the measurement objective function not increase, so PHIMLIM ends up doing all of the work.

 As well as adjusting the value of PHIMLIM during every iteration, PESTPP-GLM also adjusts the value of PHIMACCEPT.
 This adjustment is made such that, during every iteration, the ratio of PHIMACCEPT to PHIMLIM is the same as that supplied in the PEST control file.

-The recommended value for FRACPHIM is 0.1.

 **WFINIT**
 WFINIT is the initial regularization weight factor.
 During every iteration of the inversion process PESTPP-GLM calculates a suitable regularization weight factor to employ during that iteration using an iterative, numerical solution procedure; its initial value when implementing this procedure for the first iteration is WFINIT.
 If there are many adjustable parameters, calculation of the regularization weight factor for the first iteration can be time-consuming if WFINIT is far from optimal.
 Hence if you have any idea of what the weight factor should be (for example from a previous PESTPP-GLM run), then you should provide WFINIT with this value.
 Otherwise simply set it to 1.0.